The site remediation and building process will be challenging for the community, and we will do our best to keep information available. Truck traffic

 Subscribe to our site updates here.

-UPDATE: With our capacity decreasing from 750,000 to 500,000 barrels, the number of trucks transporting product to the distribution center will be lower than these numbers originally projected.
-While the Riverside Drive route is not currently usable for trucks, we are looking into shorter trucks which will allow us to use Riverside Drive once the Craven Street/Riverside intersection is adjusted through RADTIP.
+With our capacity decreasing from 750,000 to 500,000 barrels, the number of trucks transporting product to the distribution center will be lower than these numbers originally projected.
+While the Riverside Drive route is not currently usable for trucks, we are looking into the possibility of using shorter trucks which will allow us to use Riverside Drive once the Craven Street/Riverside intersection is adjusted through RADTIP.
 City Council has prioritized that intersection through RADTIP.

 The City of Asheville is working on Craven Street improvements.
 NC DOT is working on Haywood Road infrastructure.